jeffjanderson/backup-tap/README.md

           --provisioner-name="devns"
     ```

 10. Take note of all of the TAP oriented namespaces, as well as others you would like to have restored.
-Do not restore the system namespaces, just the TAP oriented ones and cluster scoped resources.
+This research has been done by backing up and restoring only the TAP oriented namespaces and cluster scoped resources.
 11. Take backup of Full cluster
     * UI:
         * TMC -> Full cluster -> Data Protection -> Create Backup
         * Back up selected namespaces
-            * select only the above namespaces
+            * Select only TAP oriented namespaces
-            * now, make sure to include the accompanying cluster-scoped resources
+            * Make sure to include the accompanying cluster-scoped resources
                 * Advanced Options -> Include cluster-scoped resources
     * CLI (preferred):